rx-precious/8weeksSQLChallenge/README.md

 # 8 Weeks SQL Challenge

 This repository contains my attempt at solving the case studies in the 8 weeks SQL Challenge put together by @DataWithDanny.
-The case studies resonates with my focus as a Supply chain professional as seen in some case studies which focus on improving customer service level `Case Study 2`, Supply chain strategy `Case Study 5` and product segmentation `Case Study 7`.
+The case studies resonates with my focus as a Supply chain professional as seen in some case studies which focus on improving customer service level `Case Study 2`, Supply chain strategy `Case Study 5`, Sales analytics and Product segmentation `Case Study 7`.

 The Case studies contain datasets from the following domains:
 - Health analytics